GyroSuperintelligence/CGM/docs/Findings/Analysis_CGM_Units.md

 The framework achieves several theoretical breakthroughs: the identification of Q_G = 4π as a fundamental survey invariant governing coherent observation, the derivation of gravitational coupling ζ = 23.16 from geometric principles rather than empirical measurement, and the prediction of a characteristic energy scale E₀ = 2.36×10¹⁸ GeV with an exact √3 duality ratio between complementary physical modes.
 These results emerge from geometric necessity through a system of bridge equations that connect dimensionless invariants to measurable constants, thereby setting the absolute scale of the system.

 The recursive structure implies that time emerges from phase coherence, consistent with the framework's view of reality as self-governing alignment through geometric necessity.
 The framework extends classical polygonal methods for deriving π into a comprehensive system for deriving physical scale relationships.
 While traditional approaches combine empirically measured constants to form natural units, CGM derives dimensionless coupling strengths and scale ratios from the requirements of coherent observation, which are then anchored to the SI system through measured values like G.

+**Unit policy (CGM):**
+- No new base units.
+We work in SI or (optionally) Planck units.
+- All CGM results are first given as dimensionless identities and ratios.
+- To get numbers, choose one anchor (e.g., E_CS = Planck energy) and propagate via the ratios.

 ## 2. Historical Context and Mathematical Foundations